danielmarrama/protein_tree/README.md

 ### TODO
 - Determine MMseqs2 cutoff by comparing BLAST result agreements
-- Use gene priority for epitope parent assignment first if it exists
 - Use ARC to assign MHC/TCR/immunoglobulin genes to vertebrate species
 - Use IUIS nomenclature for allergen names
 - Use manual_assignments.csv to override parent and gene assignments